bkmcdavid/bkmcdavid.github.io/teaching.md

 &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://www.brennanmcdavid.com/pdfs/2023HumanomicsProgress.pdf">"What is Progress?"</a> with <a href="https://sites.google.com/site/erikkimbrough/">Erik Kimbrough</a>, professor in economics, and Dillon Tauzin, professor in economics

+New Freshman Seminar:

-<a href="https://www.brennanmcdavid.com/pdfs/DangerousIdeasSyllabusFall2024.pdf">"Dangerous Ideas"</a> is my newest course, co-taught with Erik Kimbrough.
+&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://www.brennanmcdavid.com/pdfs/DangerousIdeasSyllabusFall2024.pdf">"Dangerous Ideas"</a> is my newest course, co-taught with Erik Kimbrough.
 It is our attempt to stop the erosion of civil discourse by equiping students with skills in argument analysis and evidence evaluation.
 The course has been awarded Chapman's Pedagogical Innovation Grant.

 Learning should be lifelong and fun.
 I do it all the time and so should you.